InteropIO/rest-config-example-node-js/README.md

 ## User Identity

 In this example, the user calling the service is not considered, and the returned data is the same for any user.
-In a real application, you may want to return a different set of applications per user, or to store layouts per user.
+In a real application, you want to return a different set of applications per user, or to store layouts per user.
 To achieve this, you need to have information about the user identity - you can use the helper function `getUser()`, which returns the username of the user making the request.